Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 <br>

-- This satellite series has been plagued with accidents, faults, and delays.
-Meteor M1 and M2 lost altitude control, M2-1 exploded on launch, and M2-2 got hit by a micrometeor making it unable to broadcast LRPT.
-M2-3 is sadly no exception: its **LRPT antenna didn't fully extend**, leaving it in a tilted angle making the signal improperly polarized, experience random drops as well as making it generally weaker than it is suppoed to be.
+- This satellite series has been plagued with accidents, faults, and delays: Meteor M1 and M2 lost altitude control, M2-1 exploded on launch, M2-2 got hit by a micrometeor making it unable to broadcast LRPT, **M2-3's LRPT antenna didn't fully extend, leaving it in a tilted angle making the signal improperly polarized, experience random drops as well as making it generally weaker than it is suppoed to be**.
 - As a long awaited change of luck, M2-4 has succesfully launched on leap day in 2024, is broadcasting LRPT at a full strength.
 No issues have been detected with the satellite so far.
 > Meteor M2-4 is still in testing, further frequency/bitrate switching, skew tests, testing patterns, and the broadcast being shut off randomly are all possible in the near future.

 ## Broadcast issue quick reference

-- **NOAA 15** has had several major hiccups with its scan motor current spiking due to it grinding through debris.
-The spike caused a loss of synchronization between the scan motor and the processor presenting as major glitches appearing in place of actual imagery.
-A large enough spike could lead to a complete motor stall, from which recovery would be highly unlikely. **The satellite has completely recovered and is broadcasting fine**.
 - **NOAA 18** has had a configuration error present ever since management was transferred to Parsons tech, making it broadcast a visible channel on APT during the night instead of an infrared one. **This presents itself as half of the APT image being black during nighttime**.
 - **Meteor-M N°2-3** has an incorrectly deployed VHF antenna, making the **LRPT signal weaker than intended and unexpectedly experience drops at certain elevations**.

+> **NOAA 15** has had several major hiccups with its scan motor current spiking due to it grinding through debris.
+These spikes caused a loss of synchronization between the scan motor and the processor presenting as [major glitches](../../assets/images/Sat-reception-journey/First-good-APT-N15.png) *(NOAA 15 received on 13/10/2023 using a V-dipole)* appearing in place of actual imagery.
+A large enough spike could lead to a complete motor stall, from which recovery would be highly unlikely. **The satellite has since recovered and is currently broadcasting fine**.
+Its status can be checked on the [STAR ICVS monitoring page](https://www.star.nesdis.noaa.gov/icvs/status_N15_AVHRR.php) by selecting `Telemetry` and `Scan motor current`.

 ## Hardware needed to receive these satellites